 Provide the Team with Accurate Information

 When asking for a quote, give as much detailed information as possible, and give even more after you have agreed to work with a company.
-Elaborate on a detailed technical assignment and provide enough references, such as technical drawings.
+Elaborate on a detailed technical assignment and provide enough references, such as technical drawings and design elements.
 This way, 3D artists will be able to implement the concept faster and produce visuals exactly as you imagine.

 Avoid Getting Misled

 As the competition is really intense, there are many companies that mislead customers by selling decent looking images at unbelievably cheap prices, which are actually stock images.
 To avoid issues, it’s a good idea to ask companies for previous records.